diegovilhalva/elecar/README.md

-# A sibgle page application using HTML,CSS and JavaScript.
+# A single page application using HTML,CSS and JavaScript.